 Bond with HKS alumni who share your commitment to public policy in specific areas of interest.
 If you are interested in starting a Shared Interest Group, please contact the Office of Alumni Relations and Resource Development.

-We currently have six Shared Interest Groups (SIGs):
+We currently have seven Shared Interest Groups (SIGs):

 Founded in 2015, the Adaptive Leadership Alumni aim to strengthen people's leadership capacity to meet the adaptive opportunities and challenges facing organizations and societies around the world.

 - Providing a holding environment for cooperation and learning within a community of practitioners and educators